New to orchestra, or struggling to remember what every common orchestral term means? Look no further.

 Senza Sordino: Remove mute

 Slur: A curved line, below which or above which, all the notes are smoothly articulated together.
 Phrase breaks occur outside the slur.
-The primary distinction between a slur and a tie, is that a tie unites one or more notes of the same pitch, requiring that the pitch not be replayed, but held the time required.
-Slurs slur notes of different pitches, as a rule.
+The primary distinction between a slur and a tie, is that a tie unites one or more notes of the same pitch, requiring that the pitch not be replayed, but held for the time required.
+Slurs join notes of different pitches, as a rule.

 Sul tasto: Playing over the fingerboard (which produces a softer sound).
-Okay as an orchestral technique, not okay as a bad habit, due to lack of bow control or the affect of gravity if the violin is not held parallel (or above) to the floor.
+Okay as an orchestral technique, not okay as a bad habit, due to lack of bow control or the effect of gravity if the violin is not held parallel (or above) to the floor.
 End of sul tasto passage may be indicated by “ordinario,” often written as “ord.”

 Sul ponticello: On the bridge.
 Instruction to string players to place with the bow as close to the bridge as possible to produce a glassy metallic but mysterious sound effect.
 Often written, “sul pont.”.